-Kardel will recognize relevant experience from agencies which operate programs funded by CLBC, i.e. new employees who have worked with individuals with developmental disabilities in a funded resource.
+Kardel will recognize relevant experience from agencies which operate programs with similar Residential Care Assistant or Community Support Worker responsibilities, i.e. new employees who have worked with individuals with developmental disabilities in a funded resource.
 Experience within both union and non-union agencies will be recognized.

 This will not include experience working with individuals supported through Individualized Funding (IF) or micro-boards.
 People working in these situations would not bring the breadth of experience required.

-In situations where the nature of the experience is not clear, the Director of HR will request a written description of the program in order to make a final determination.
+In situations where the nature of the experience is not clear, the Manager of HR will request a written description of the program in order to make a final determination.